Corn is one of the most popular vegetables, and for good reason.

 Rivalling the ‘Ruby Queen’ throne, ‘Silver Queen’ is a popular late-season SU variety that is very much worth the wait.

 A brilliant bright white, this type is highly productive and flavorsome, and has been a firm favorite for many years.
 Although sometimes a little bit more delicate than some of the others to grow, this is definitely one to consider for your garden.

-Producing large ears between 8 and 9 inches long with 14-16 rows of white kernels, this variety grows stalks up to 8 feet tall, and is ready to harvest in 92 days.
+Producing large ears between eight and nine inches long with 14 to 16 rows of white kernels, this variety grows stalks up to eight feet tall, and is ready to harvest in 92 days.

 11. Stowells Evergreen